 Yeah.

-No, they were producing about sixty percent of demand, and it was it was disguised because what Saddam did was he basically robbed power from the provinces to feed it into Baghdad.
+No, they were producing about 60 percent of demand, and it was disguised because what Saddam did was he basically robbed power from the provinces to feed it into Baghdad.

-So Baghdad would get sixteen or seventeen hours of power a day, but down in the south in Basra, they were getting maybe two hours a day.
+So Baghdad would get 16 or 17 hours of power a day, but down in the south in Basra, they were getting maybe two hours a day.

 One of the things I did was say, look, we've got to have a more equitable sharing of this very limited power.

-You can make an argument we shouldn't have done that to the Capitol.
+You can make an argument we shouldn't have done that to the capital.

-But you know, we we were responsible for the whole city, the whole country.
+But, you know, we were responsible for the whole city, the whole country.

-Let's go to Cathy in Toledo, Ohio, on the Rush Schlimbaugh with Ambassador L. Paul Bremer the third.
+Let's go to Kathy in Toledo, Ohio, on the Rush Schlimbaugh program with Ambassador L. Paul Bremer III.

 Kathy?